noahpresler/semesterly/docs/source/developers/backend/parse.rst

     :name: the name of the course
     :campus: is the campus that this particular course is offered on.
 Must be defined in ``config.json``.
     :credits: can be any single integer or float.
 Set to ``-1`` if variable or undefined credits.
-    :department: is a dictionary that contains the department code and name.
-One of these sub-fields (code or name) is required, but both are preferred.
-Note that all entries per school must at least be consistent in the definition of one of these terms in all courses.
-This field may also be a string and in such a case will be treated as a department name.
+    :department: Optional forms:

+        1) a dictionary that contains the department code and name.
+If in this form, both fields are required.

+        2) may also be a string.

     :description: the description of the course.
 Optional forms:

         1) A list of relevant descriptions of a course.
 In this form, this field can easily display cases of different parts of the description (e.g. description, info, notes).